 (1) Excludes 1,690,500 and 338,100 shares reserved for issuance under the Employee Plan and Director Plan, respectively, of which options to purchase 1,432,699 and 202,860 shares, respectively, have been granted and are outstanding as of June 30, 1996.
-Also excludes 1,580,280 shares which may be issued under the Soros/Chatterjee Warrants assuming such warrants were exercised on the date of the Offering at the initial public offering price.
+Also excludes 1,294,566 shares which may be issued under the Soros/Chatterjee Warrants assuming such warrants were exercised on the date of the Offering at an assumed offering price of \$15.
 The actual number of shares of Common Stock issuable upon exercise of the Soros/Chatterjee Warrants will be up to 627,899 shares plus an indeterminate number of shares having a fair market value of \$10 million as of the date of exercise.
-See "Management--Stock Option Plans" and "Description of Capital Stock--Warrants."
+See "Management-Stock Option Plans" and "Description of Capital Stock--Warrants."